How to Build a Powerful Blog Content Strategy that Converts Customers and Builds Brand

 1. Competitive benchmarking

 One of the best ways to judge your performance is by comparing your blog to the competitor blogs.
-This would include making note of how many views you receive, how many shares you get or where your blog appears on search engine results pages.
+This includes making note of how many views you receive, how many shares you get, or where your blog appears on search engine results pages, with performance testing helping ensure your metrics are accurately tracked.
 Google Analytics Benchmarking tool is useful in this regard.
 The Benchmarking report generated by Google Analytics allows you to compare your data with other sites in the industry.

 You can also benchmark your own blog, by gathering the statistics of its performance that is usually shared by the hosting site (or you can do the same with Google Analytics).
 You can measure the number of visitors to individual blog articles.
 This is is the simplest but most important metric to consider.
 You can also track how many inbound links your blog post attracts.